kingst/OpenAPSKit/port_notes.md

 further changes we'd like to make to the Swift implementation to improve maintainability.

+## Concurrency

+Our goal is to make each of the functions pure functions, meaning that they don't have any side effects and they're deterministic (given the same inputs they'll produce the same outputs).
+There are some caveats with floating point numbers and time (see [risks](#risks)), but so far it looks like it'll be possible.

+Having pure functions is a big benefit from a correctness perspective, it makes testing easier and it makes it easier for people to use it since they don't have to worry about ordering or sequencing functions.
+Javascript has single-threaded semantics with an event system, but we can ignore this if we can keep our functions pure.

 ## Risks

 Here is a list of where we think bugs might crop up, so we're writing